doecode/elinkapi/README.md

 ### ForbiddenException<a id="forbidden-exception"></a>

-Raised when attempting to query records, post new content to a site, or update records to which the API token has no permission.
+Raised when attempting to query records, post new content to a site, or create/update records to which the API token has no permission.

 ### BadRequestException<a id="bad-request-exception"></a>